LoicWe/LoicWe.github.io/index.markdown

 ### An overlook

-After epics battles with Python, we finally won against the beast and managed to compute our network and communities.
+After epics battles with Python, we finally outsmarted the beast and managed to compute our network and communities.
 Here it is!

  <div id="graph1">
     <style> body { margin: 0; } </style>